robotics-masters/robohatmm1-docs/docs/firmwares/bootloader.md

 ## Install Bootloader

-## Update Bootloader
+Not recommend for beginners.

+Please head to our [bootloader github repo](https://github.com/robotics-masters/mm1-hat-bootloader) for more information

 ## Enter Bootloader Mode

-To enter the bootloader mode on RoboHAT MM1, please plugin the Micro-USB cable to your computer, then double press the reset button located on the right bottom side of the board and above the Grove connecter.
+To enter the Bootloader Mode on RoboHAT MM1.

+**STEP 1**: Please plugin the Micro-USB cable to your computer,

+**STEP 2**: Double press the reset button located on the right bottom side of the board and above the Grove connecter.

 Then you will see the on board Red LED blink in breath mode, then you will see a ROBOM4BOOT drive on the your computer.

 CONGRATULATION!!! your RoboHAT MM1 is currently in the bootloader mode.

+## Update Bootloader

+To update the bootloader

+**STEP 1**: Please download the latest Bootloader update file with file extension as UF2 from our [Latest Bootloader UF2 file](https://github.com/robotics-masters/mm1-hat-bootloader/blob/master/builds/v2.4-release-20191021/update-bootloader-robohatmm1_m4-v3.7.0-37-g06c6126.uf2?raw=true).

+**STEP 2**: Drag & Drop the latest Bootloader update file you have downloaded from above to the ROBOM4BOOT drive.(note: this is drive only show up in Bootloader mode)

 ## Developer